mike442144/seenreq-repo-redis/README.md

 # seenreq-repo-redis
-A repo uses Redis to store the keys for seenreq
+A redis repo adapter for seenreq